Burdock Root Is An Excellent Lymph Cleanser, Protects Brain And Liver Health

 - Cool down the mixture and drink about half a cup 3 times per day.

-Contraindications And Toxicity
+Contraindications And Safety

 - Burdock root is a well-known diuretic, thus not recommended to take in cases of dehydration.